Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 30. create registrar-office.php and display all data their by arranging all codes
 31. create /data/registrar-office and functions to fetch data
 32. create registrar-office-view for registrar-office faculty members information
+33. add new avatar icon for registrar office members
+34. create registrar-office-add to add user from faculty
+35. create /req/registrar-office-add for blank field detector and insertion query functionality